fenago/generative-adversarial-networks/chapter_25/Lab_19.md

 pool.append(image)
 selected.append(image)
 elif random() < 0.5:
-# use image, but don✬t add it to the pool
+# use image, but don't add it to the pool
 selected.append(image)
 else:
 # replace an existing image and use replaced image